-Content: Introduction to epistemologies, paradigms, methodologies, and methods in social science research.
-Students learn about different approaches used in education research and examine assumptions and values that underlie various paradigms and methodologies.
+Content: Introduction to epistemologies, paradigms, and methodologies in social science research.
+Students learn about different approaches used in education research and examine their underlying assumptions and values.
 The course addresses and critiques some of the long-standing traditions in education and social science research that have privileged certain values and viewpoints while marginalizing others.
-It prepares students to link research interests and research questions with a suitable design, and addresses how education leaders can use research for advocacy and transformative social action.
+Students will read and critique a variety of education research articles and consider how education leaders can use research for advocacy and transformative social action.